corda/corda-settler/README.md

 given transaction hash, indicating that the window for committing the transaction has passed.

-At this point, new settlement instructions can be added, if necessary.
+At this point, a new settlement method can be added, if necessary.
+XRP payments might fail if they are paid to the wrong address or if the invoiceID is not set to the correct value.
+IF this is the case, then such issues must be resolved manually for now.

 In practise, the Oracle would run a rippled process where the unique node list ("UNL") for the node would be published for participants on